baklysystems/GravityHR/readme.md

 [![License](https://poser.pugx.org/laravel/framework/license.svg)](https://packagist.org/packages/laravel/framework)

-Human Resource Management System is a combination of systems and processes that connect human resource management and information technology through HRMS software.
+GravityHR is a combination of systems and processes that connect human resource management and information technology through HRMS software.

 Each module performs a separate function within the HRMS that helps with information gathering or tracking.
 HRMS modules can assist with:
 1. Employee Management